webiny/Framework/src/Webiny/Component/Bootstrap/README.md

 Bootstrap Component
 ===================

 Bootstrap is the first piece of code your web application runs.
-It loads all other components, and runs your application.
+It loads all system components, and then runs your application.
-This bootstrap component uses MVC application architecture. **Note** that Webiny Framework is not an MVC framework, rather it's a set of modular components that you can use in various different application architectures, for example like HMVC and others.
+The component uses MVC application architecture. **Note** that Webiny Framework is not an MVC framework, rather it's a set of modular components that you can use in various different application architectures, for example like HMVC and others.

 However, we decided to create this component, so that it helps other developers, that are mostly familiar with MVC, to